 <Mandatory clause.
 Describe any particular notation, style, presentation, etc. used within the Recommendation, if any.
 If none, write "None.">

-6 Clause 6 of the Recommendation
+6 Selection Criteria and operational aspects of registration authorities

 6.1 Introduction

-Operators who seek to implement secure signalling as defined in Recommendations [ITU-T Q.3057] [ITU-T Q.3062] and [ITU-T Q.3063] will require a Recommendation ITU-T X.509 public-key certificate in order to provide security and facilitate trust in compliance with the aforementioned recommendations.
+Communication Service Provider who seek to implement secure signalling in the network as defined in Recommendations [ITU-T Q.3057] [ITU-T Q.3062] and [ITU-T Q.3063] will require a Recommendation ITU-T X.509 public-key certificate in order to provide security and facilitate trusted signalling in compliance with the aforementioned recommendations.

 In operating secure signalling in compliance with the aforementioned Recommendations, it is important to note that in of themselves the recommendations do not guarantee the CLI being secured.
-Rather the implementation of certificates issued by the Director of TSB to implement Recommendations [ITU-T Q.3057] [ITU-T Q.3062] and [ITU-T Q.3063] guarantees that the CLI that was presented at the point of ingress into the secure signalling network shall be delivered to the terminating network.
+Rather the implementation of secure signalling framework using digital certificates issued by the Director of TSB to implement Recommendations [ITU-T Q.3057] [ITU-T Q.3062] and [ITU-T Q.3063] guarantees that the CLI that was presented at the point of ingress into the secure signalling network shall be delivered to the terminating network.

 Operators have two options for Recommendation ITU-T X.509 certificate issuance in compliance with Recommendations [ITU-T Q.3057] [ITU-T Q.3062] and [ITU-T Q.3063].